When to Contact a Car Accident Lawyer

 Be sure to gather identification and contact information from other drivers, along with their insurance information.

 Be sure to gather identification and contact information of any witnesses to the crash.

 Cooperate fully with emergency responders and law enforcement.
 Request a copy of the accident report.

 Seek an immediate medical exam for yourself and any of your passengers, even if you don’t think you are injured.

+Once you have taken care of these initial items, it is time to contact an experienced car accident lawyer to protect your rights.
 If you contact Frohlich, Gordon & Beason, P.A., we can deal with your insurance company for you and handle all the communication going forward.
 We will be your one point of contact so that there is no confusion regarding what you should or should not do following your car accident.